flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 - **Looping**: Instructs the system to play a piece of audio repeatedly.
 - **Digital reverb**: Simulates the sample being played in a specific acoustic environment to enhance immersion.

-**512 KB of DRAM** (called 'Sound RAM') is provided as an audio buffer.
+**512 KB of DRAM** (called 'Sound RAM') is provided as working space.
 This memory is accessible by the CPU (via DMA) and the CD controller.
-Nevertheless, games have access to only 508 KB to store samples, while the rest is reserved by the SPU to process Audio CD music.
+Nevertheless, games have access to only 508 KB for storing samples, while the remainder is reserved by the SPU for buffering uncompressed audio data.
 This amount is further reduced when reverb is enabled.

-The CD controller can also send samples directly to the audio mixer without passing through the audio buffer or requiring CPU intervention.
-Samples can also be compressed using 'XA' encoding, which the SPU can decode in real time.
+### Storage and processing

+On the game disc, audio is stored in the form of **Adaptive Differential Pulse‑Code Modulation** (ADPCM) samples.
+Unlike the PCM format (used by audio CDs and the [Sega Saturn](sega-saturn#audio)) where each sample consumes 16 bits, ADPCM stores only the difference between samples.
+In this case, it requires only 4 bits per sample, trading off some fidelity in the process.

+Now, ADPCM needs to be processed/uncompressed so speakers can understand it.
+Who performs this, and the amount of work required, depends on the format used [@audio‑adpcm]:

+- **SPU-ADPCM**: Samples are loaded into Sound RAM and processed by the SPU.
+- **XA-ADPCM**: Samples are decompressed by the CD controller without the intervention of the SPU or CPU, then streamed to Sound RAM.
+This uses fewer resources, at the cost of limited control (i.e. there's no looping).

+### Inherited techniques

+Truth be told, games may also choose to store their music in **uncompressed form**, just like the original audio CD [@audio-cdda].
+This is because the CD standard used by the PS1 also accommodates CD-DA tracks.
+It's not without its compromises, however, as the CD reader will be completely blocked while streaming audio, and the space consumed on the disc will be much greater.
+Yet, it unlocks the highest possible audio quality.

+By the way, as any CD player supports CD-DA, some games allocated one audio track to play a warning message whenever the disc was inserted into non‑PlayStation equipment.
+In fact, titles like *Castlevania: Symphony of the Night* went a step further and embedded a hidden track as well.

 ### The streaming era

+That said, what does this mean for game developers?
+In summary, they can now construct their music in the following ways:

+- Through **music sequencing**: Similar to [previous generations](super-nintendo#audio), the game constructs each soundtrack on the fly by combining short samples from the CD and applying effects provided by the SPU. *Final Fantasy VII* is a notable user of this.
+  - This is why the soundtrack of the PC port of *Final Fantasy VII* sounds noticeably different, and often worse, than its PS1 version.
+- Through **sample streaming**: The CD stores a pre-processed track that only needs to be forwarded to the audio output, allowing for further processing if needed.

+As you can see, each technique carries its own trade‑offs.
+Nevertheless, nothing prevents the two from being combined, which is what enables background music to blend with the game's special effects.

-[Similarly to the Saturn](sega-saturn#the-opportunity), games are no longer dependent on music sequencing or predefined waveforms, and thanks to the extensive storage available on the CD-ROM medium, developers can store fully produced samples and just stream them directly to the audio chip.
+Finally, I'd like to emphasise that, [similarly to the Saturn](sega-saturn#the-opportunity), this marks a significant milestone for the industry: games are no longer constrained by music sequencing or predefined waveforms, and thanks to the extensive storage offered by the CD medium, developers can store fully produced samples and stream them directly to the audio chip.

 ## I/O